 Tomatoes don’t produce a healthy harvest if they don’t get the basic nutrients NPK (nitrogen, phosphorus, and potassium) accurately on time.

-- For foliar development tomatoes need nitrogen,
+- For foliar development, tomatoes need nitrogen,

-- For root development and producing flowers they need phosphorus,
+- For root development and producing flowers, they need phosphorus,

-If the soil unable to provide those nutrients to the tomato plants on time, your plants will not show the expected result.
+If the soil is unable to provide those nutrients to the tomato plants on time, your plants will not show the expected result.

 c- Poor soil amendment: